 Whiteouts close Highway 400 from Cookstown to Barrie

-Ontario Provincial Police (OPP) shut down Highway 400 between the Cookstown exit and Mapleview Drive in Barrie due to zero visibility and several collisions in the area.
+Ontario Provincial Police (OPP) shut down Highway 400 between the Cookstown exit and Mapleview Drive in Barrie for several hours Friday due to zero visibility and several collisions in the area.

 On Friday afternoon, a dozen vehicles, including two transport trucks, were involved in a collision on Highway 400 at Mapleview Drive.
 Southbound lanes were closed temporarily before reopening.
 They are once again closed.